 - When you are starting or finishing a bridge section

-- Whether you are playing a middle section or, alternatively, the first or last sections.
-This not only helps you keep place while you are playing but it makes the whole experience so much more enjoyable to listen to, or play along with, as well.
+- Whether you are playing a middle chorus or, alternatively, the first or last chorus.
+This not only helps you keep place while you are playing but it makes the whole experience so much more enjoyable to listen to or play along with.

 Song Forms for a number of songs are here

 The app currently supports about 60 different distinct rhythm categories, which includes about 250 distinct rhythms.
 Of these, most are available with differing instrumentation such as ‘rim’ shots or, say, wooden blocks, and many at multiple tempos.
-In all over 3,700 different rhythm track renderings are available that can be applied to a song form.
-The app makes selection easy by providing filtering on a musical meter (say 4/4 or 3/4 time), and feel (even or straight, 8th or 16th notes) and provides a two-tier categorization for selection.
+In all over 3,700 different rhythm track recordings are available that can be applied to a song form.
+The app makes the selection of one of these 3,700+ recordings easy by providing filtering on a musical meter (say 4/4 or 3/4 time) and feel (even or straight, 8th or 16th notes).

 Here is a tiny sample of the styles represented: